Frequently Asked Questions about AbXtract Floes

 b) CSV files can be downloaded directly for local processing.

-2) If the FLOEs are used in steps (e.g., Annotation Only FLOE is run first) then these datasets can be used in any individualized downstream FLOE (e.g., Liabilities, Enrichment/Relative Abundance, Clustering).
-However, upstream FLOES cannot be used directly in Automated Picking FLOES as no NGS parameters are calculated except count.
+2) If the floes are used in steps (e.g., the Annotation Only Floe is run first) then these datasets can be used in any individualized downstream floe (e.g., Liabilities, Enrichment/Relative Abundance, Clustering).
+However, upstream floes cannot be used directly in Automated Picking floes as no NGS parameters are calculated except count.

 How many sequences can the platform process, and what is the output?

-While a large number of records produced in earlier processes can be used, they are mostly intended for use in AbXtract to feed the filtering FLOES such as:
+While a large number of records produced in earlier processes can be used, they are mostly intended for use in AbXtract to feed the filtering floes:

 2) Custom Selection NGS/Sanger